Buffett builds media portfolio in fourth quarter

 It also bought about 1.7 million shares in Liberty Media, veteran dealmaker John Malone's media venture which has stakes in everything from baseball teams and satellite radio to bookstores and cable networks.

 Berkshire's quarter was also notable for a number of large moves.
-It raised its stake in at least five companies by more than 20 percent, including recent newcomers to the portfolio like Intel (INTC.O) and General Dynamics (GD.N).
-It also took a new stake in kidney dialysis provider DaVita (DVA.N).
+It raised its stake in at least five companies by more than 20 percent, including recent newcomers to the portfolio like Intel and General Dynamics.
+It also took a new stake in kidney dialysis provider DaVita.

-In contrast, it slashed portfolio stalwart Johnson & Johnson (JNJ.N) by 23 percent.
+In contrast, it slashed portfolio stalwart Johnson & Johnson by 23 percent.
 Berkshire had been its fifth-largest shareholder, according to Thomson Reuters data.
-It also sold its entire position in oil major Exxon Mobil (XOM.N).
+It also sold its entire position in oil major Exxon Mobil.

 (Reporting By Ben Berkowitz; Editing by Michael Perry)